theresaphan2000/CustomKeyboard/README.md

 # CustomKeyboard
 This is repo is a compound collections of projects involved in the creation of a mechanical keyboard.
-Consists of AVR programing, and pythong GUI program to remap keys with ease.
+Consists of AVR programming, and python GUI program to remap keys with ease.
 ### Milestones

 - [x] Researching which compiler to use for programming the ATMega microprocessors